reeyon/italo/README.md

 You will need to add a few packages to your system. `pkg_add cmake gmake zeromq cppzmq libiconv boost`.

-The doxygen and graphviz packages are optional and require the xbase set.
+The `doxygen` and `graphviz` packages are optional and require the xbase set.
+Running the test suite also requires `py-requests` package.

-Build monero: `env DEVELOPER_LOCAL_TOOLS=1 BOOST_ROOT=/usr/local gmake release-static`
+Build italo: `env DEVELOPER_LOCAL_TOOLS=1 BOOST_ROOT=/usr/local gmake release-static`

-Note: you may encounter the following error, when compiling the latest version of monero as a normal user:
+Note: you may encounter the following error, when compiling the latest version of italo as a normal user:

 ```
 LLVM ERROR: out of memory